DavidBjorkberg/FrameByFrameDebuggerDocs/readme.md

 [Blueprint](Blueprint.md)

 # What is this?

-This plugin allows you to "record" frames, storing user defined data for each frame and replaying it later.
-Allowing far easier debugging in situations where breakpoints or logging isn't sufficient.
+This plugin lets you "record" frames, storing user-defined data for each frame and replaying it later.
+By capturing unexpected behavior, you can step through it frame by frame to pinpoint exactly when and why it occurs.
+This simplifies debugging in scenarios where breakpoints or logging alone aren't sufficient.

 ![FrameExample](Assets/DebugScene.png)
 > TEMP ^